aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ## **Manage Worksheets**

-This Java code demonstrates an operation where the [IChartDataWorkbook.Worksheets](https://reference.aspose.com/slides/java/com.aspose.slides/IChartDataWorkbook#getWorksheets--) property is used to access a worksheet collection:
+This Java code demonstrates an operation where the [IChartDataWorkbook.Worksheets](https://reference.aspose.com/slides/java/com.aspose.slides/IChartDataWorkbook#getWorksheets--) method is used to access a worksheet collection:

 ```java
 Presentation pres = new Presentation();